hakobya4/movie_api/README.md

 # Movie API
-This project is a RESTful API created by Node Js and Express.
+[MovieAPI](https://movie-api-myflix-39dfea723223.herokuapp.com/) is a RESTful API created by Node Js and Express.
 The API holds information regarding movies (genre/director/summary) and gives the ability to have users log in, register, add movies to the user's favorites list, log out, and delete users.
 This is in part due to a MongoDB database.